Mexidense/ppd/README.md

 ### PPD: Pay-per-document

-A Next.js application for managing pay-per-document transactions using Supabase and MinIO.
+A Next.js application for managing pay-per-document transactions using Supabase and BSV blockchain.

 ## ⚡ Quick Start